PhilipNaudus/simple_site-gh-pages/pages/northern-wei/ballad-of-mulan.md

 layout: post
 title: The <i>Ballad of Mulan</i> (&#26408;&#34349;&#36781;)
 description: The <i>Ballad of Mulan</i> is the oldest known version of Mulan’s story.
 This one poem ended up inspiring countless retellings for centuries to come.
+onpagedescription: The <i>Ballad of Mulan</i> is the oldest known version of Mulan’s story.
+Most likely composed during the era of Northern Wei (386–534 AD), this one poem ended up inspiring countless retellings for centuries to come.
 image: ballad-of-mulan-song-dynasty-mu-fu.jpg
 bg: 8c6f4e
 alt: This copy of the Ballad was penned by Song dynasty calligrapher <a href="https://en.wikipedia.org/wiki/Mi_Fu">Mi Fu</a> in 1094 AD (Public domain).